goldsborough/algs4/elementary-sorts/README.md

 Invariants:

-- Entries to the left of the iterator are fixed and in ascending order.
+- Entries to the left of the iterator are fixed and in non-decreasing order.
-- No entry to the right of the iterator is smaller than any entry to the left of it.
+- No entry at and to the right of the iterator is smaller than any entry to the left of it.

 Proposition: